Skip to content

 Typical Symptoms of Alzheimer’s

-4. Changes in personality such as being aggressive, demanding, or suspicious
+• Changes in personality, such as being aggressive, demanding, or suspicious.

-As with other types of dementia, Alzheimer’s is most prevalent in those over 65 and the risk increases greatly in those over 80.
-A significant percentage of people will start suffering from Alzheimer’s when they’re under 65.
-We refer to this as early-onset Alzheimer’s.
+As with the different types of dementia, Alzheimer’s is most prevalent in those over 65, and the risk increases greatly in those over 80.
+A considerable number of cases occur in individuals under 65, known as early-onset Alzheimer’s.

 Because Alzheimer’s develops slowly, it can be hard to diagnose.
 The disease can sometimes also stop people from recognising changes in their ability to remember.
 That said, getting a diagnosis as early as possible is helpful.